LSU Vets: How to keep your pets safe during Hurricane Delta

 WHAT TO BRING:

-• Enough pet food for one week
+-Enough pet food for one week

-• Food bowl
+-Food bowl

-• Water bowl
+-Water bowl

-• Bottled water
+-Bottled water

-• Harness or collar
+-Harness or collar

-• Proof of vaccinations
+-Proof of vaccinations

-• Rabies tag
+-Rabies tag

-• Portable kennel
+-Portable kennel

-• Litter box and litter for cats
+-Litter box and litter for cats

-• Trash bags for stool disposal
+-Trash bags for stool disposal

-• Newspaper or towels for crate lining
+-Newspaper or towels for crate lining

-• Heartworm preventative
+-Heartworm preventative

-• Flea and tick protection
+-Flea and tick protection

-• All medications
+-All medications

-• For exotic pets, bring their entire habitat, including heat lamps and extension cords
+-For exotic pets, bring their entire habitat, including heat lamps and extension cords

 Your pet’s kennel should be large enough for him to stand and turn around.
 Collapsible wire crates are best if your pets might be in a non-air conditioned environment for an extended period.
 A battery-operated fan that can attach to the cage can be a much appreciated addition.
 Molded plastic airline-approved crates make for easier transport and are best for animals that don’t travel well in the car.